-Last of a dying breed: why manual transmission supercars are the holy grail of automotive investment
+A dying breed: why manual transmission supercars are the holy grail of automotive investment

 Before the 2010s, the manual transmission ruled the roost, and automatic gearboxes were known for being sluggish and unsophisticated by comparison.
-That all changed over the course of the past decade; the refinement and evolution of those systems and the subsequent rise of the dual-clutch automatic gearbox translated into an industry shift.
+That all changed over the course of the past decade; the refinement and evolution of those systems and the subsequent rise of the dual-clutch automatic gearbox created an industry shift.
 The number of cars leaving the production line with an automatic transmission rose to meet those of the manuals.

 It has been a slow decline for manuals over that decade, but 2020 marked the first 12-month period where automatic gearboxes held the majority share (54%) of cars produced that year, surpassing all other options, having taken only a fifth of the sales in 2010.